Summary. (to follow) ...............

-You were born only a few seconds ago.
-As a newborn child, your first visible ‘universe’ is just the arm’s length zone of your visual awareness - limited by your neonatal sight.
-The first images you see are a flurry of blue shapes – hands doing things around you.
-Very soon those hand shapes disappear.
-Instead that same small ‘universe’ is filled with a human face as you have your first social encounter.
+Imagine you were born only a few seconds ago.
+As a newborn child, your first ‘universe’ is just the arm’s length zone of your limited awareness.
+The first images you see may be a flurry of shapes – perhaps hands doing things around you.
+After a while those shapes disappear.
+Instead that same small ‘universe’ is filled with the shape of a human face as you have your first social encounter.
+The face is smiling.
+It is the face of your adoring mother.
+You stare into their gaze.
+For some reason your lips twitch.
+As time passes that face follows you calmly as new comforting things happen.
+Your own face and body come to show a relaxed contentment that merits the status of ‘peace’.
+That contentment is a new peace - your very own new 'inner peace'.

 The first hours and days of a new life may not all go quite that smoothly.